michaelmusty/.dotfiles/README.markdown

 completions are dynamically loaded if Bash is version 4.0 or greater.
 Otherwise, they're all loaded on startup.

-#### pdksh
+#### Korn shell

-The pdksh configuration files and functions are not nearly as featureful as the Bash ones.
-They're tested on OpenBSD and FreeBSD pdksh implementations, but the former is the primary system for which I'm maintaining them, and there are some feature differences.
+The `ksh` configuration files and functions are not nearly as featureful as the Bash ones.
+At the moment these are mainly being maintained for use on OpenBSD `pdksh`.

 #### Yash